 2.6 User Documentation

-It is not expected that any client-side documentation will be necessary, though a very simple “Hello World” programming exercise will be included as an introduction to the system.
+It is not expected that client-side documentation will be necessary, though a very simple “Hello World” exercise may be included as an introduction.
 It may be necessary to develop a guide for future system administrators once the system is fully operational.

 2.7 Assumptions and Dependencies